civicrm/cxnapp/README.md

 This is the adhoc connection app.
 Once connected, the app-provider can make API calls to your site.
 ```

+The title, description, and other details come from `metadata.json`.
+You may customize the file
+as desired.

+(**Tip**:  If you need to setup a second server for testing/staging/production, then copy the file
+`metadata.json` and run `cxnapp:init` on the new server.
+The command will preserve `metadata.json`
+and create the other files as needed.)

 #### Connect a test instance of CiviCRM